HandsOnDataViz/book/prepare/calculate/README.md

-# Simple formulas save time
+# Calculate Formulas in Spreadsheets

-The big advantage of spreadsheet tools is the ability to insert simple formulas to calculate numbers, or combine columns of text.
+Simple formulas can save you lots of time.
+The big advantage of spreadsheet tools is the ability to insert simple formulas to calculate numbers, or combine columns of text, for entire rows and columns.

 ## Write a simple formula